peteratspidey/Docker-container/dock_CBB/installation.md

-# installation steps for the docker as per the need for the bioinformatics tools
+# installation steps for Docker as per the need for the bioinformatics tools
-## remove the old installed versions of docker with other files
+## remove the old installed versions of Docker with other files
 ```bash
 sudo apt remove docker docker-engine docker.io containerd runc
 ```
-> this will remove old installed docker and its run time components
+> This will remove the old installed Docker and its runtime components

 ## now update the packages
 ```bash